 How can I get involved?

 Come get to know us!
-We will host a variety of informational and social gatherings in winter 2019 and spring 2020, including our December 8 kickoff!
+We will host a variety of informational and social gatherings in spring 2020.
 At these events, prospective members will learn more about Berkeley Moshav and get to know both each other and current Moshav members.
 There’s little commitment until you formally join, but the sooner you join, the more input you’ll have into the development of the community, the more choice you’ll have among homes, and the more community you’ll enjoy along the way.
-(We are currently refining our membership process/structure and will share more information soon.)
+(You can learn more about our membership structure and process at this link.)